fazpu/django-angular-starter/README.md

 ### swagger
 * it is possible to see the definition of all the endpoints on http://localhost:9000
-* However, note that this is only possible thanks to @swagger_permissions decorator, which is necessary to use with every protected view
+* however, note that this is only possible thanks to @swagger_permissions decorator, which is necessary to use with every protected view
-* Future use - it should be possible to generate Angular services based on auto-generated swagger file
+* future use - it should be possible to generate Angular services based on auto-generated swagger file
 * Unfortunately, this is not currently possible due to the following issue: (https://github.com/marcgibbons/django-rest-swagger/issues/549)

 ## Angular key feature